Rohit-pawar902/doker-cmd/README.md

 4)docker newtwork inspect <newtwork name>

-5) docker exec -it <container-id>092c5bc1af9f /bin/bash  -: for execting container and do something from inside
+5)docker exec -it <container-id>092c5bc1af9f /bin/bash  -: for execting container and do something from inside

 6)docker images